 Set up the flapper based on your toilet's design:

 - The most common toilet configuration has the flapper attached to the pegs on the sides of the flush valve tube.
 In this case, cut off the ring (if there is one) on the back of the new flapper; it won't be needed.

 - If your flush valve doesn’t have the side pegs for the flapper, use the ring provided with the new flapper to slide the flapper into place over the overflow tube.

 05 of 05

 - Put the new flapper into place and hook each ear of the flapper onto the pegs on the flush valve.

-- Turn the water back on and test by flushing several times.
+- Turn the water back on by turning the... shutoff valve counterclockwise all the way.

 - Test the new flapper and the chain length by flushing a couple of times and watching the flapper go up and down.